-According to the UK Tech Talent Tracker Report by Accenture, there are 422,000 UK-based professionals in data analytics, artificial intelligence, blockchain, extended reality and quantum computing and around 37 per cent of them are located in London.
-It’s worth remembering that 4 of the world’s top 10 universities are in or close to London.
+According to the UK Tech Talent Tracker Report by Accenture, there are 422,000 UK-based professionals in data analytics, artificial intelligence, blockchain, extended reality and quantum computing.
+Around 37 per cent of them are located in London.
+In addition, it’s worth remembering that 4 of the world’s top 10 universities are in or close to London.

-The size of the talent pool in London – with a total of 155K qualified people looking for tech jobs, dwarfs other cities in the UK according to the research.
+According to the research, the size of the talent pool in London – with a total of 155K qualified people looking for tech jobs, dwarfs other cities in the UK.

-According to the same report, below are the domains and what percentage of the talent pool has skills in them.
+According to the same report, below are the domains and what percentage of the talent pool has skills.

 - Data Analytics – 59%